dogweather/forkful/content/en/clojure/strings/deleting-characters-matching-a-pattern.md

 weight: 5
 ---

-## What & Why?
-Deleting characters matching a pattern means scrubbing specific sequences from a string.
-Programmers do it to clean data, enforce formats, or remove unwanted info.

 ## How to:
 To remove characters using a pattern in Clojure, you employ regular expressions with the `re-seq`, `re-find`, or `re-matches` functions paired with `clojure.string/replace`.

 ```Clojure